ibm-cloud-docs/Cloudant/guides/migration.md

 Global Queries per second | The rate at which the database is queried using global indexes, typically by accessing the `_find` endpoint or by using secondary MapReduce, search, or geospatial indices.
 Storage | The amount of disk space occupied by your JSON data, attachments, and secondary indices.

 As an example, the Lite plan offers 20 reads per second, 10 writes per second, 5 global queries per second, and 1 GB of storage for free.
-This plan is ideal when you are 'kicking the tires' of the product and during product development.
+This plan is ideal when you are "kicking the tires" of the product and during product development.
 When your application goes into QA or production, switch to the Standard plan to scale the instance.
 The Standard plan's smallest capacity has 100 reads per second, 50 writes per second, 5 global queries per second, and 20 GB of storage (extra storage is charged by GB) for ~USD$76.65 per month.

 By using the slider in the {{site.data.keyword.cloudant_short_notm}} Dashboard, you can reserve a smaller or larger capacity for your {{site.data.keyword.cloudant_short_notm}} service whenever you need it: